yichong96/Kjv-transcript-editing/readme.md

 }
 ```

-The output XML file looks something like this after running the command
+The output XML file looks like this after running the script.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>